wtistang/2024-TechXchange-Labs/1024-Liberty-Getting-Started/README.md

 As best practice to optimize the footprint of the application runtime regarding memory and disk space and limit the number of potential vulnerabilities, you should define only the features that are required by the application.
 In this case, you are ging to replace the **jakartaee-10** feature with an appropriate servlet feature.

-1. In the Visual Studio Code editor for **server.xml**, scroll up to the feature section.
+1. In the Visual Studio Code editor, open the **server.xml**, and scroll up to the feature section.

 2. Delete the lines **\<feature>jakartaee-10.0\</feature>** and **\< feature>MicroProfile-6.1\</feature>**.
     Your **featureManager** section should now look like this: